nrdxp/nrd.sh/src/pages/blog/std.md

 size.

-There is also no fixed-point so, anecdotably, I have yet to hit an eval error in Standard based projects that I couldn't quickly track down, try saying that about the module system.
+There is also no fixed-point so, anecdotably, I have yet to hit an eval error in Standard based projects that I couldn't quickly track down; try saying that about the module system.

 ## A CLI for productivity